Gambling harm minimisation

 Gambling providers across Queensland support the 'When gambling took over…' campaign.

-Allen, Louise and David, the people featured in the campaign, tell their real life stories of when gambling became a problem for them, how they made the decision to seek help and how this decision changed their lives.
+The people featured in the campaign—Allen, Louise and David—appear in videos, telling their real life stories of gambling harm, including how they made the decision to seek help and how this decision changed their lives.

-The campaign directs people to the Gambling Help Queensland website to watch these stories and provides at-risk gamblers and their friends and family members with information on how to get support.
+The campaign directs people to the Gambling Help Queensland website to watch these stories and get support for at-risk gamblers, their friends and family members.

 'Let's start yarning about gambling' campaign